arichiardi/replumb/README.md

 The third parameter is the source string to be read and evaluated.

-It initializes the repl harness if necessary.
+It initializes the repl harness either on first execution or if an option in `#{:src-paths :init-fn!}` changes from the previous `read-eval-call`.

 See the [```browser-repl```](https://github.com/ScalaConsultants/replumb/blob/master/repl-demo/browser/cljs/replumb_repl/console.cljs)
 for an actual implementation using [```jq-console```](https://github.com/replit/jq-console).